acfinspace/Spacelibraryoftales/docs/authors/drackarn/therefit.md

 > Original post: [https://sandciderandspaceships.blogspot.com/2015/11/the-refit.html](https://sandciderandspaceships.blogspot.com/2015/11/the-refit.html)

-> I was trying to do this as a entry for the Pod and Planet fiction contest in the Day in the Life category however I ran out of time and didn't make the cut-off date.
+> Author’s Note: I was trying to do this as a entry for the Pod and Planet fiction contest in the Day in the Life category however I ran out of time and didn't make the cut-off date.
 OK, I ran out of time because of cider.
 A lot of cider.
 Also what were the rules on lore in the DitL category?
 Because for some strange reason our CQ's don't have showers!

 > Entry for the YC118 Pod and Planet Contest in the A Day in the Life category but not elegible for prizes.